-UT has won 18 NCAA Division II championships in baseball, men’s golf, men’s and women’s soccer and women’s volleyball, and 105 Sunshine State Conference championships.
+UT has won 19 NCAA Division II championships in baseball, men’s golf, men’s and women’s soccer and women’s volleyball and beach volleyball and 111 Sunshine State Conference championships.
 UT’s student athletes compete on 22 varsity teams.

 UT’s chapter of Phi Kappa Phi — the nation’s oldest and most selective collegiate honor society — was recognized in 2013 as a Chapter of Merit.
 The award is given to chapters that excel in promoting academic excellence and engaging in service to others.

 |From 2009 to 2015 Charity Navigator awarded UT with a 4-star rating – the highest a charity can receive – for its ability to efficiently manage and grow its finances.
 Charity Navigator no longer rates colleges and universities.
 See UT's listing.|

 |The University of Tampa’s substantial, innovative progress toward comprehensive internationalization throughout its campus has earned it being named as one of four institutions to be awarded the 2016 Senator Paul Simon Award for Comprehensive Internationalization by NAFSA: Association of International Educators.|

 |UT is one of 284 colleges and universities highlighted for its exceptional outreach efforts, financial aid opportunities and student support services in the 2011 College Access & Opportunity Guide, published by the Center for Student Opportunity.|